Sigstr/quill/data/Element/Message.md

 title: Message
 slug: message
 type: component
 summary: Use messages when communicating conditions or indicating an event.
 Content can include authentication, information, confirmation, warnings, and error messages.
-It is important to specify which of these the content of the message falls under in order to choose the correct color.
-Small Text button can be added to single line messages except in the Chrome Extension Form.
+It is important to specify which of these the content of the Message falls under in order to choose the correct color.
+A small Text button can be added to single line messages except in the Chrome Extension Form.
 published: 2018-12-11
 author: michael
 updated: 2019-01-02